 The Federal Chancellery has existed since 1803, making it 45 years older than the Swiss federal state itself, which was established in 1848.
-The office of federal chancellor has been held by fourteen men and women to date.
+The office of federal chancellor has been held by fifteen men and women to date.

 The Swiss Federal Chancellery (FCh) is the oldest institution among the federal authorities.
 It was created as a permanent federal body on the initiative of Napoleon Bonaparte.
 The Act of Mediation establishing the Swiss Confederation, issued by the French ruler in 1803, mentions both a chancellor and a chamberlain.
 These two positions were almost the only permanent posts in the Confederation up to the founding of the modern federal state in 1848.